Shopping in Granada

 In the traditional Granadino handcrafts that you will find in the city, and around the province, you can see the various cultural influences from the Iberians to the Moors and the Christians.

-Albayzín – head here to haggle for Moroccan and Indian goods such as jewelry, sandals, clothes, bags, furniture, mirrors etc. Cheap and colourful is what you will find.
+Albayzín – head here to haggle for Moroccan and Indian goods such as jewellery, sandals, clothes, bags, furniture, mirrors etc. Cheap and colourful is what you will find.

 Head for the department store El Corte Inglés, which has entrances on Carrera de la Virgen and Acera del Daro, or the streets leading from Puerta Real – Reyes Catolicos, Recogidas, Calle Mesones and San Antón – for clothes, shoes, accessories and more.
 Major stores include Mango, Zara, H&M, Esprit, Claire’s Accessories and more.